algorithmic-econ/multiobjective-lp/documentation/docs/meeting-notes.md

 # Notes

+### 24/10/2024
+- [ ] Don't divide voters by district (one voter in citywide + district)
+- [ ] Future Solvers
+  - based on simple mes
+    - PB one constraint, i.e., with only positive weights, total budget
+    - binary variables
+    - C++ implementation of solver itself
+    - investigate how python and gurobi communicates
+  - extend simple mes with constraints

 ### 10/10/2024
-- [ ] Config to problemRunner as json with
+- [x] Config to problemRunner as json with
-- [ ] Loop runner over directories
+- [x] Loop runner over directories

 ### 11/09/2024
 - [ ] Transform (if possible) election metrics / statistics to general constraint
+  - [x] dummy example
   - EJR unclear
-- [ ] Analyzer module
+- [x] Analyzer module
   - [x] Part of repo not package
   - [x] Generate MOLP from pabutools format
-  - Run solver and save to file
+  - [x] Run solver and save to file
   - Analyze results
-    - start with tables / raw numbers
+    - [x] start with tables / raw numbers
-    - graphs later
+    - [ ] graphs later
-- [ ] Market based explanations of collectiove decisions, D. Peters
+- [x] Read "Market based explanations of collective decisions, D. Peters"

 ### 11/07/2024